python/cpython/Doc/c-api/init.rst

    the current thread state is ``NULL``.
 All thread states associated with this interpreter are destroyed.
 The global interpreter lock used by the target interpreter must be held before calling this function.
-No GIL is held when it returns.
+No :term:`thread state` is active when it returns.

    :c:func:`Py_FinalizeEx` will destroy all sub-interpreters that haven't been explicitly destroyed at that point.